AIMYII/Starbound-Legacy-Edition/README.md

 Tools:

-- [Love2D](https://love2d.org/wiki/Main_Page) Optional, for prototyping pure Lua logic or AI behavior outside of Starbound
+-**Required:**
 - [VS Code](https://code.visualstudio.com/) Required, use add-ons for Lua and C++.
 Recommended.
 - [Aseprite](https://www.aseprite.org/) Required, but has a one-time payment.
+- [SteamDB](https://steamdb.info/app/211820/depots/) Required, has the oldest/latest manifests and builds.
+--
+-**Optional:**
+- [Love2D](https://love2d.org/wiki/Main_Page) Optional, for prototyping pure Lua logic or AI behavior outside of Starbound
+- [Pixelorama](https://orama-interactive.itch.io/pixelorama) Optional, a powerful and accessible open-source pixel art multitool.
 - [Libresprite](https://libresprite.github.io/#!/) Optional, the free alternative of Aseprite, but slightly behind in features and updates.
-- [Pixelorama](https://orama-interactive.itch.io/pixelorama) Optional, a powerful and accessible open-source pixel art multitool.
-- [SteamDB](https://steamdb.info/app/211820/depots/) Required, has the oldest/latest manifests and builds.

 **Disclaimer!**
 You must own Starbound to mod the game.
 Cracked versions are not supported.